-Previously the Charity Trustee has challenged its investment advisers to demonstrate that the decisions they make on behalf of the Charity are aligned with its ethical policy.
-Sarasin provided examples of how they use Environmental, Social and Governance (ESG) criteria to measure the sustainable and ethical impact of businesses when making investments on behalf of the Charity.
+The Charity Trustee has challenged its investment advisers to demonstrate that the decisions they make on behalf of the Charity are aligned with its ethical policy.
+Sarasin has provided examples of how they use Environmental, Social and Governance (ESG) criteria to measure the sustainable and ethical impact of businesses when making investments on behalf of the Charity.
 These include:-

-- DSM, the Dutch science-based company who deliver and manufacture nutrition products are a great example within our portfolio of a purpose-led company.
-They have recently participated in two innovations CleanCow, a feed additive designed to reduce methane emissions from dairy and beef cattle by up to 30%, and Veramaris, a JV with Evonik to create algae-based Omega-3 rich feed for aquaculture. - Bazelgette Finance is an example of a green bond held within the Charity portfolio which is helping to design, build and maintain the Thames Tideway Tunnel.
-The tunnel will intercept Bazalgette's Victorian sewerage network, significantly reducing discharges into the Thames a major feat which has been awarded the highest green evaluation rating by S&P covering transparency, governance and environmental impact. - Motability Operations Group is a Not-For-Profit specialising in car leasing and held within the portfolio.
-Their Motability Scheme provides recipients of the Disability Living Allowance (DLA) with access to new vehicles (cars, accessible vehicles, scooters and powered wheelchairs) on competitive contract hire terms. - Home REIT plc is held within our portfolio and invests in a diversified portfolio of assets across the UK to provide good quality accommodation to the homeless.
-As of May 2021, they acquired 597 properties and were able to provide homes for up to 3,274 residents. - Octopus Renewable Infrastructure Trust is another example of a holding in our portfolio which has been at the heart of accelerating the transition to net zero.
+- Bazelgette Finance is an example of a green bond held within the Charity portfolio which is helping to design, build and maintain the Thames Tideway Tunnel.
+The tunnel will intercept Bazalgette's Victorian sewerage network, significantly reducing discharges into the Thames - a major feat - which has been awarded the highest green evaluation rating by S&P covering transparency, governance and environmental impact. - Golden Lane Housing is a leading national charitable enterprise focused on providing supported housing for people with learning disabilities.
+For the year 2021-2022, Golden Lane Housing was able to provide a further 232 tenancies for people with a learning disability or autism. - Greensleeves Care is one of the most respected care charities in the United Kingdom providing high quality care for over 25 years.
+As of November 2022, Greensleeves manage 27 homes with a capacity for 1,245 residents. - Home REIT plc is held within our portfolio and invests in a diversified portfolio of assets across the UK to provide good quality accommodation to the homeless.
+As of February 2022, they had acquired 1,585 properties allowing them to provide shelter for over 8,000 tenants. - Octopus Renewable Infrastructure Trust is another example of a holding in our portfolio which has been at the heart of accelerating the transition to net zero.
 They invest in renewable energy sources with a particular focus on onshore wind farms and solar parks.